-Like I already mentioned Bunpro is teaching you every grammar point you need in order to pass JLPTN5 to N1 or rather that’s the ultimate idea.
+As I already mentioned Bunpro is teaching you every grammar point you need in order to pass JLPTN5 to N1 or rather that’s the ultimate idea.
 Right now you have access to nearly everything excluding N1.
 I don’t really know how many grammar points are exactly included in each JLPT section but be reassured that you will be quite busy for a while with the content already provided.

 Each item presents you the essence and constructions on how to use it together with a couple of example sentences.
-The last entry called “reading” gives you a couple of links to third party sites (usually Tae Kim, Maggie Sensei etc.) which also cover that grammar point you’re learning.
+The last entry called “reading” gives you a couple of links to third-party sites (usually Tae Kim, Maggie Sensei, etc.) which also cover that grammar point you’re learning.
 If you check the boxes after each link the item will be moved to your study queue and the magic of SRS begins.

-Everything is one place grammar-wise.
+Everything is in one place grammar-wise.
 The gist of the content, external links and you can even take your own notes (which I do pretty often as of late).

 And that’s why Brunpro is awesome

 I’m using Bunpro for a couple of weeks now and it’s just great to cram in a little grammar study here and there.
 The SRS system intervals are a little too tight for my taste.
 You really have to answer an item right a couple of times until you won’t see it for 2/4 days.
-Maybe it’s more practical this way for grammar but otherwise, I would prefer the more stretched out SRS intervals you’re used to by WaniKani.
+Maybe it’s more practical this way for grammar but otherwise, I would prefer the more stretched-out SRS intervals you’re used to by WaniKani.
 If I’m correct a feature to adjust the times to your own liking is already in the making.

-There are weeks where I would never have the calm to just sit down and study a little grammar with a textbook.
+There are weeks when I would never have the calm to just sit down and study a little grammar with a textbook.
 But Bunpro is different.
 You can just pick it up go through your study queue and be done with it.
 Wherever you are.
 You don’t have to memorize where you left off or read walls of text.
 Just go through your study queue and whenever you feel like it, you can add some more grammar points to study.